ThomasColliers/orbit/DESIGN.md

 ## roadmap

-- Prepare other maps in the default rendy pbr material
+- Add normal map to the shader
 - Custom shader for the atmosphere
 - Stars background
 - FXAA antialiasing (because other AA is deeply embedded in the pipeline)